quarkly/developer-docs/docs/interface/components/code-editor.md

 Component configuration fields:

--   Effects.
-Defines browser pseudo-classes (hover, focus, etc).
+-   **Effects** – defines browser pseudo-classes (hover, focus, etc).
--   Description.
-Defines the component description that shows up when hovering the mouse cursor over its name.
+-   **Description** – defines the component description that shows up when hovering the mouse cursor over its name.
--   PropInfo.
-Configures controls that will be displayed on the right panel (props tab).
+-   **PropInfo** – configures controls that will be displayed on the right panel (props tab).

 ### How to display required properties on the props panel